 Do you know what is helpful to do to tease out why people are resisting your ideas?
 Talk to them!
 Invite these people to participate and have a voice in the change process.
 Often, if you’re encountering strong resistance, meetings are not the ideal first place to confront these issues.
-When I was encountering strong resistance to our learning outcomes, I met with a number of librarians individually to talk about their concerns.
-It gave me a much clearer sense of where the resistance was coming from than in the meeting where I was mostly hearing “I don’t like it and I won’t use it” rhetoric.
-Talking with people one-on-one both helped me to see what I needed to change to get us closer to consensus and made my colleagues feel like their concerns were being heard (because they were).
+Talking with people one-on-one will help you to see what needs to change to get closer to consensus and will make your colleagues feel like their concerns are being heard (because they are).

 If you’re fairly new to a library, you may want to talk to a variety of people about the culture to better understand and anticipate resistance.
 Make sure you hear from lots of different people, because, as most of you already know, there are as many sides to a story as there are people telling it.
 It was fascinating to see how my perceptions of people here changed as I got to know them versus what I was told by people in my first few weeks.